 Skip to Content

-30 Free and Cheap Things to do in Queenstown with Kids
+30 Things to do in Queenstown with Kids (FREE and Cheap Activities!)

-30 Free and Cheap Things to do in Queenstown with Kids
+30 Things to do in Queenstown with Kids (FREE and Cheap Activities!)

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-It’s safe to say many families are concerned about the cost of visiting Queenstown and to be honest, I don’t blame them.
-With accommodation, tours, and meals, things can add up really quickly.
-Luckily there are ways to enjoy Queenstown with kids on a budget.
+It’s safe to say many families are concerned about the cost of visiting Queenstown, and to be honest, I don’t blame them.
+I first came to Queenstown as a budget backpacker and found that things add up quickly with accommodation, tours, and meals- and I was just paying for myself!

 Free Things to do in Queenstown with Kids